zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

    force the ARC processor to halt on bootstrap, giving the debugger a chance at connecting and controlling the hardware.

-    This can be done by editing the :file:`samples/hello_world/nanokernel/prj.conf` to include:
+   This can be done by editing the file :file:`samples/hello_world/nanokernel/prj.conf` to include:

    .. code-block:: console